Compact moduli of K3 surfaces: Introduction

-The key definition of this paper is the notion of a {\it recognizable divisor}.
-Heuristically, it is a canonical choice of polarizing divisor which can be extended to any Kulikov surface.
-More precisely: Given any Kulikov surface $X_0$ appearing as a degeneration of polarized K3 surfaces $(X_t,L_t)$, the limit of the canonically chosen divisors $R_t\subset X_t$, $R_t\in |nL_t|$ is a unique curve $R_0 = \lim_{t\to 0}R_t\subset X_0$.
-Such a limit $R_0$ exists on any given Kulikov model, but recognizability additionally states that $R_0$ is independent of how $X_0$ was smoothed into polarized moduli.
+By the Kulikov-Persson-Pinkham theorem \cite{kulikov1977degenerations-of-k3-surfaces, persson1981degeneration-of-surfaces}, any one-parameter degeneration of K3 surfaces $X\to (C,0)$ admits a {\it Kulikov model}: a $K$-trivial model with smooth total space and reduced normal crossings central fiber $X_0$ (Def.~\ref{def:kulikov}).
+The key notion of this paper is a {\it recognizable divisor} (Def.~\ref{recog-def}).
+Heuristically, it is a canonical choice of polarizing divisor which can be extended to any such $X_0$.
+More precisely: Given any Kulikov surface $X_0$ appearing as a one-parameter degeneration of polarized K3 surfaces $(X_t,L_t)$, the limit of the canonically chosen divisors $R_t\subset X_t$, $R_t\in |nL_t|$ is a unique curve $R_0 = \lim_{t\to 0}R_t\subset X_0$.
+Such a limit $R_0$ exists on any fixed Kulikov model, but recognizability additionally states that {\it $R_0$ is independent of how $X_0$ gets smoothed}.